nerdyman/macos-pet-peeves/README.md

 - Delete key on external keyboard does not delete files in Finder
 - Home/End keys on external keyboard need custom keybindings to work
 - Can't switch to a different workspace on another monitor using the keyboard
-- The UK layout sometimes messes up and switches `|` and `\`` but the UI thinks it's correct
+- The UK layout sometimes messes up and switches `|` and ` ` ` but the UI thinks it's correct
 - There doesn't seem to be much logic around when a shortcut should be option and when it should be command

 ## Installing Apps

 - App store is mostly useless - it doesn't even have basic apps like Google Chrome
-- No built in package manager (although Homebrew is awesome)
+- No built in package manager
-- Need to go to individual websites to download some software
+- Need to use third party package managers (which are dope btw) or go to individual websites to download most software

 ## Hardware Support